gurditsingh/hydeout/_posts/test.md

 ## What is Synapse Spark pool?
+Apache Spark is a parallel processing framework that supports in-memory processing to boost the performance of big-data analytic applications.
+Apache Spark in Azure Synapse Analytics is one of Microsoft implementations of Apache Spark in the cloud.
+Azure Synapse makes it easy to create and configure a serverless Apache Spark pool in Azure.
+Spark pools in Azure Synapse are compatible with Azure Storage and Azure Data Lake Storage.
+So you can use Spark pools to process your data stored in Azure.

 Azure Synapse makes it easy to create and configure a serverless Apache Spark pool in Azure.
 Apache Spark includes many language features to support preparation and processing of large volumes of data so that it can be made more valuable and then consumed by other services within Azure Synapse Analytics.
 This is enabled through multiple languages (C#, Scala, PySpark, Spark SQL) and supplied libraries for processing and connectivity.